Editor’s Note: This story was first published in 2019. Details of the hurricane season forecast have been updated.

 Her top result delivered the odd title of a special intermediary long known to Catholics across the Gulf Coast and beyond as the go-to gal for spiritual defense against wind-swept rain bands and storm surge floods.

-With as many as four major hurricanes predicted this year, Our Lady's spiritual inbox soon is sure to be teeming.
-And there's little doubt a big swath of messages will arrive from Louisiana, a state over which she reigns as patroness and the principle setting of her backstory.
+With as many as five major hurricanes predicted this year, Our Lady’s spiritual in-box soon is sure to be teeming.
+And there’s little doubt a big swath of messages will arrive from Louisiana, a state over which she reigns as patroness and the principle setting of her backstory.

 ‘The miraculous shifting of winds’